 Christopher Martell prepares for a talk on CBT with lesbian, gay, and bisexual clients at the University of Uppsala, Sweden, where he also conducted a two-day lecture on behavioral treatment of depression.

-Workshops and Training Events for 2013:
+Workshops and Training Events:

 What is Behavioral Activation Therapy?